iRobotEducation/create3_docs/docs/api/safety.md

 If the robot is kidnapped (i.e. first lifted by the user and then placed somewhere), the backup limit will immediately trigger.

-The Create3 robot signals to the user when the backup limit is about to be triggered in multiple ways:
+The Create® 3 robot signals to the user when the backup limit is about to be triggered in multiple ways:

  - Through the `HazardDetectionsVector` ROS 2 message: an hazard of type `BACKUP_LIMIT` will be published in the vector.
  - By logging a warning message.